rancher-sandbox/rancher-node-image/getting-started.md

   registrationURL: https://<donthackme>/v1-rancheros/registration/<token>
 ```

-This registration URL is how rancherd will know where to call home and is needed for the next phase.
+This registration URL is how Rancher's system-agent will know where to call home and is needed for the next phase.

 # Build bootstrap ISO image